-After talking a lot with Stephanie on WhatsApp over the past few days, we decided to meetup again.
-I wanted to meetup over the weekend, so when Stephanie offered lunch on Sunday, I was slightly hesitant…Sundays is for families.
+After talking a lot with the lady friend on WhatsApp over the past few days, we decided to meetup again.
+I wanted to meetup over the weekend, so when she offered lunch on Sunday, I was slightly hesitant…Sundays is for families.
 Lunch is for friends or grandparents.
-Stephanie laughed when I said “You’re offering to meet me when most people spend time with their grandmothers?”
+She laughed when I said “You’re offering to meet me when most people spend time with their grandmothers?”
 Nevertheless, we agreed to meetup for lunch.
 I was really hoping to see her again, so I was very glad to finally have the chance.

 I should mention – WhatsApp is widely used in Central America, so much that the WhatsApp icon is shown on advertisements and billboards along with almost any phone number.
 In the USA, WhatsApp is almost unheard of.
 It’s very similar to texting.
 The only difference is that you open a different App interface.
 If you’re going to be backpacking for some time in other countries, its a good idea to install WhatsApp.

 She took the bus from Ilopango, approximately an hour away on the bus, and she met me at my hotel.
 After she arrived, we walked for a bit, talked a lot and enjoyed our afternoon together.
 We went to a place called “Pollo Real” which is apparently a popular place here in El Salvador.
 Fortunately, it was also within walking distance from my hotel, so we walked for 5-10 minutes over there.